 Fax: 020 8658 8694

-If on separation it is not possible for parents to agree on the arrangements for the children it may be necessary for one or both parties to issue an application for contact or residence.
-Contact is the amount of time that the person making the application gets to spend with the children.
+If on separation it is not possible for parents to agree on the arrangements for the children it may be necessary for one or both parties to issue an application for a child arrangement order setting out which parent the child lives with and how much time the child spends with the other.

-Residence specifies who the children are to live with.
-This can be with one parent but can also be with both parents if satisfactory arrangements can be made.
-This is called joint residence.
+A child can live with one parent but can also be with both parents if satisfactory arrangements can be made.
 Step-parents and grandparents can also make applications in respect of children in certain circumstances.

 The Courts must always have regard to what is in the best interests of the children.
 This is called the welfare principle.
 However, the Courts will not make any orders in respect of the children unless there is a dispute about the arrangements to be made for the children.
 It is always best to agree the arrangements to be made for the children if possible.
 It sometimes helps to have outside intervention and mediation should be considered before an application is made to the Courts.
 We can make a referral to mediation for you.

 Not all parents have parental responsibility for their children.
-Mothers acquire parental responsibility automatically and parental responsibility is conferred on those who have a residence order in their favour.
+Mothers acquire parental responsibility automatically and parental responsibility is conferred on those who have an order that a child lives with them.
 Biological fathers who are married to the mother when a child is born also acquire parental responsibility automatically.
 Unmarried fathers whose names appear on the birth certificate post December 2003 also acquire parental responsibility.

 For others it is necessary to apply for parental responsibility through the Courts if the mother is not prepared to enter into a parental responsibility agreement.